 2. Provide input and output prompt variables.

-3. Provide the description of Input and Output variables to tell what is expected here.
+3. Describe Input and Output variables to tell what is expected here.

 You can also think of making a prompt very similar to the one shown below but in a more programable way: